e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week8/tuesday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--did not work on anything
+- did not work on anything

 ### What are your blockers?
--none
+- none

 ### What will you work on today?
--to make sure all videos are submitted to me in time for the status video
+- to make sure all videos are submitted to me in time for the status video

 ### How close are we to hitting our sprint goals?
 - will be done before thursday